keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 ### Installation of Keptn Metrics Operator

 To use HPA with custom metrics API, Keptn Metrics Operator needs to be installed on our cluster.
-For more information oabout installation please refer to the official [installation guide](../installation/_index.md).
+For more information about installation please refer to the official [installation guide](../installation/_index.md).

 > **Note**